 By separate lease Agreement, also dated October 8, 2004, NIDC leased these Enterprise Allocations, vessel designations and historic rights for Newfoundland and Labrador offshore fishing areas, to Icewater Seafoods Inc. and a related company, Icewater Harvesting Inc. This lease is for a period of 20 years with an annual base lease fee of \$50,000 along with a contingent variable surcharge amount that is triggered when the annual aggregate cash flow of Icewater Seafoods Inc. and Icewater Harvesting Inc. exceeds a defined minimum threshold.
-The minimum threshold has never been reached.
+During 2016-17 the minimum threshold was exceeded, triggering a surcharge amount of \$5,048.
+This is the first time the surcharge amount has been triggered.